gabrielenicolasi01/Master-Thesis-/README.md

-# Master-Thesis-
-This Python code implements the empirical analysis of the thesis “Empirical Analysis of Fragility, Robustness, and Antifragility in Investment Portfolios.”

 # Antifragility Portfolio Thesis

 Python code used in my Master's thesis: *"Analsi empirica di fragilità, robustezza e antifragilità nei portafogli di investimento"*